 Back in July, while we were still a young company, we wrote a small piece on why Bombay needs to have its own signature cocktail, and here were are three months later, an internet behemoth with a viewership spanning tens of people, most of them writers for LBB, and the resources equivalent to a twelve year old’s weekly allowance doing what we do best, trying to justify our chronic drinking problems by building an organisation around it.

-As a patriot and alcohol enthusiast I believe Bombay deserves to have a cocktail to call its own.
+As patriots and alcohol enthusiasts, we believe Bombay deserves to have a cocktail to call its own.
 There’s the Long Island Ice Tea, the Blue Hawaii, the White Russian, but no Bombay anything.
-Which is why it brings me great pleasure to bring you the second instalment of Bombay Themed Cocktails.
-All of which were thought up by Derrick the Intern, but which I will take credit for.
+Which is why it brings ua great pleasure to bring you the second instalment of Bombay Themed Cocktails.
+All of which were thought up by Derrick the Intern, but which we will take credit for.

 1) Pani Puri Shot

 What you’ll need: 30ml of Pani Puri water, 30ml of Vodka and 1 teaspoon of Meetha Chutney.